docarray/docarray/CONTRIBUTING.md

 This will automatically create a virtual environment and install all the dependency from the `lockfile` of Poetry.

-To run your code you need to do either
+To run your code you need to either activate the environment:

-Activate the environment
 ```shell
 poetry shell
 python XYZ
 ```
-or use `poetry run`
+or use `poetry run`:

 ```shell
 poetry run python scratch.py